razaviah/USA-Map-Navigation-using-Advanced-Algorithms/README.md

 - **Heuristic Analysis for A-Star Search:** Incorporated a heuristic file (`heuristic_Frankfort.txt`) in the A-Star search algorithm to optimize the search process.

 ## How to Run
-After clloning this repository, you should run as follows:
+After cloning this repository, you should run as follows:

 find_path.py [ucs/bfs/dfs/astar] [input_file.txt] [point_of_origin] [point_of_destination] [heuristic_file.txt]*